SAP/abap-atc-cr-cv-s4hc/README.md

-# S/4HANA Cloud - Released & Classic API list for ATC Cloud Readiness/Clean Core Check (Cloudification Repository)
+# SAP Cloud ERP - Released & Classic API list for ATC Cloud Readiness/Clean Core Check (Cloudification Repository)

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/abap-atc-cr-cv-s4hc)](https://api.reuse.software/info/github.com/SAP/abap-atc-cr-cv-s4hc)

-The repository contains the list of released APIs of S/4HANA Cloud.
+The repository contains the list of released APIs of SAP Cloud ERP.
 In addition also the objects that are not released are contained with the specification of successor objects.
 All objects are contained in one JSON file.
 This file is used as content for the ABAP Test Cockpit Check "Usage of Released APIs (Cloudification Repository)".
 This check can be used by customers and partners to analyse existing custom code concerning the usage of released and not released APIs on all ECC and S/4HANA releases.
 The check is available in SAP BTP, ABAP environment in an latest version.

 ## Requirements